Skip to Content

 Behavior

 They are known to mate underwater.
-The hawksbill sea turtles are also known for having the most genetically diverse sex chromosomes out of all species of vertebrates and they have a very good sense of smell.
-They will typically only come to shore when they need to lay eggs and usually only do so every 2-6 years.
+Hawksbill sea turtles are also known for having the most genetically diverse sex chromosomes out of all vertebrate species and have a very good sense of smell.
+They typically only come to shore when they need to lay eggs, and they do so only every 2-6 years.

 They are very territorial and will fight to defend their territory.
-Hawksbill sea turtles are typically very fast swimmers which allows them to keep up with large schools of fish that they target for food.
+Hawksbill sea turtles are typically very fast swimmers, allowing them to keep up with large schools of fish they target for food.

 Habitat

-The hawksbill sea turtles typically only come to shore when they need to lay eggs and usually only do so every 2-6 years in order to reproduce.
+Hawksbill sea turtles typically only come to shore when they need to lay eggs and do so only every 2-6 years to reproduce.
 They usually live in coral reefs but can also be found in turtle grass meadows.

-They are found in the Atlantic Ocean, Pacific Ocean and the Indian Ocean.
-They typically are found in tropical climates but have been seen in sub-tropical environments as well.
+They are found in the Atlantic Ocean, Pacific Ocean, and the Indian Ocean.
+They are typically found in tropical climates but have been seen in sub-tropical environments.

 A hawksbill sea turtle is a type of sea turtle that lives in shallow, tropical marine waters.
 These turtles are known for their thick and solid shell.
 The hawksbill sea turtle possesses a single subspecies that is found in the Indo-Pacific region near hawksbill reefs which can be found as far east as Australia and New Zealand, east to the Marshall Islands, and west to Western Africa.

-The hawksbill’s lifespan is unknown because they are hard to find in the wild due to population decline due to human harvesting of hawksbills eggs.
+The hawksbill’s lifespan is unknown because they are hard to find in the wild due to population decline due to human harvesting of hawksbill eggs.

 Hawksbill Sea Turtle Conservation

-The hawksbill sea turtles experience many threats such as bycatch, habitat destruction and fragmentation, climate change, and marine pollution.
-Because hawksbill sea turtles are typically found in coral reefs they provide a great way to monitor the health of the ecosystem.
+Hawksbill sea turtles experience many threats, such as bycatch, habitat destruction and fragmentation, climate change, and marine pollution.
+They are typically found in coral reefs, providing a great way to monitor the ecosystem’s health.

-Global hawksbill sea turtle populations are rapidly declining due to hawksbill sea turtle conservation efforts that have been implemented by many different countries around the world, such as Costa Rica.
+Global hawksbill sea turtle populations are rapidly declining due to conservation efforts implemented by many countries worldwide, such as Costa Rica.

 Bycatch is one of the hawksbill sea turtles’ main sources of mortality.
 Bycatch “is the incidental capture of animals by humans during activities such as fishing, shipping, and recreational boating.”

-Because hawksbill sea turtles spend a lot of time in areas that are dense with fish and other marine life they are very susceptible to being caught up in nets that fishermen use to catch fish.
-In the hawksbill sea turtle’s lifespan, they will be captured on average once and sometimes up to four times.
+Because hawksbill sea turtles spend a lot of time in areas dense with fish and other marine life, they are very susceptible to being caught in nets that fishermen use to catch fish.
+During the hawksbill sea turtle’s lifespan, they will be captured on average once and sometimes up to four times.

 Poachers who hunt for hawksbill sea turtle eggs often frequent beaches, leaving the turtle’s eggs vulnerable to theft and exploitation.